Personal, Social, Health and Economic

-The Health Education and Relationships Education aspects of PSHE (personal, social, health and economic) education will be compulsory in all primary schools from September 2020.
+The Health Education and Relationships Education aspects of PSHE (personal, social, health and economic) education was made compulsory in all primary schools in September 2020.

-The Department for Education published Statutory Guidance for Health Education, Relationships Education and RSE in June 2019.
+The Department for Education published Statutory Guidance for Health Education, Relationships Education and RSE.

 It ensures that every child is guaranteed a PSHE education that covers mental health and wellbeing, physical health (including healthy lifestyles and first aid) and learning about safe, healthy relationships, including understanding consent and negotiating life online.